 - 45ml butter

-In a heavy based pan, add all ingredients, bring to the boil over medium heat.
+In a heavy-based pan, add all ingredients, bring to a boil over medium heat.
 Stir until all the sugar has dissolved.
 Remove from heat.

 - 20g butter

 - 120ml golden syrup

 Place all the ingredients in a heavy-based pan.
 Heat on medium heat until the butter has melted and sugar has dissolved.
 Cook on very low heat for another 3-4 minutes, stirring continuously.
 Remove from heat.

 Grab your copy of Smul Recipes ebook now!

 Serve these donut dippers and sauce while still warm, it is even better than Dunkin’s.
 Enjoy!